-POLICY 601 EMPLOYEE SAFETY AND THE SAFETY COMMITTEE
+POLICY 601 EMPLOYEE SAFETY and the AND THE SAFETY COMMITTEE

 The Chelan Douglas Regional Port Authority complies with all applicable federal, state, and local health and workplace safety regulations, and strives to provide a work environment reasonably free from recognized hazards.
 Employees are expected to comply with all workplace safety and health requirements whether established by the Port Authority or by federal, state, or local law.
-The Port Authority shall appoint a Safety Committee to implement and suggest amendments to this Employee Safety Policy from time to time.
+The Port Authority shall appoint a Safety Committee to implement and suggest amendments to this e Port's workplace Employee Ssafety Ppolicyies and procedures from time to time.
 The Safety Committee also maintains and updates an additional workplace safety policies and procedure and an Accident Prevention Manual.